CyPurr-Collective/Cypurr-Prezes/README.md

 * [That One Privacy Site](https://thatoneprivacysite.net) — Sortable table shows features to look for in email/VPN and how complicated that can be
 * [CertCheck.me](https://cj1fp7eh.certcheck.me) — An interactive visualization that explains the different types of website certification cases and their consequences, created by the Tactical Tech Collective
 * [The Life of National Councillor Balthasar Glättli under Surveillance](https://www.digitale-gesellschaft.ch/dr.html) — A chronology and mapping of the one Swiss politican who volunteered his data

+### Security Culture
+* [What is Security Culture?](https://issuu.com/sproutdistro/docs/zine-what_is_security_culture) — Zine compiled by the Sprout distro for activists
+* [Dulles Rules](https://grugq.github.io/resources/Dulles%20on%20Tradecraft.pdf) — Rules of spycraft that can go just as well if you want to maintain privacy, for yourself and with others

 ### Guides for Workshops
 * [Holistic Security Trainer's Guide](https://holistic-security.tacticaltech.org/trainers-manual)